This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Rare – Cook until the beef reaches an internal temperature of 120 degrees F (approximately 10-12 minutes per pound).

-- Medium Rare – Cook until the beef reaches an internal temperature of 130 degrees (approximately 13-14 minutes per pound).
+- Medium-Rare Prime Rib – Cook until the beef reaches an internal temperature of 130 degrees (approximately 13-14 minutes per pound).

 - for Medium – Cook until the beef reaches an internal temperature of 140 degrees (approximately 14-15 minutes per pound).